Kalyana Parisu: Legacy

 Kalyana Parisu emerged a milestone in Tamil cinema, and the breakthrough for Saroja Devi and A. M. Rajah.
 The success of its songs made Susheela a leading female playback singer of Tamil cinema.
-With the film's success, Sridhar launched his own production company, Chitralaya.
+With the film's success, Sridhar launched his own production company, Chithralaya.
 Kalyana Parisu also set the pattern for Sridhar's later works in which he repeated the motif of the eternal triangle and unrequited love.
 It also set a precedent for Tamil films where "a friend, brother or sister sacrifices their love for another".
 According to French film historian Yves Thoraval, it established Sridhar's reputation as a director of melodramatic films focusing on "star-crossed love affairs involving three persons".
 The comedy subplot gained popularity, and was sold separately on audio cassettes and vinyl records.
 The term "Mannar and Company" (or "Mannar and Co") later entered Tamil vernacular, with it meaning a hoax job, while also referring to an unemployed husband.